top of page

 Title

-On the frontiers of art: contemporary reflexivities
+At the borders of art: contemporary reflexivities

 Area of Inquiry and Research